 Arlene Kaplan Daniels Paper Award

 The Arlene Kaplan Daniels Paper Award for the best paper on Women and Social Justice was established in 2015 and will be awarded annually with a stipend of $500.
+Eligible papers must have been published in calendar years 2018 or 2019.
 Arlene was the first female editor of Social Problems (1975-1978) and became the Society’s President in 1986.
 Her scholarship addressed women’s exclusion in the labor market and examined women’s career contingencies, union involvement, feminist networking, and the salience of women’s voluntary work.
 This scholarship found its way into her 1987 SSSP Presidential Address “Invisible Work” and her 1988 book, Invisible Careers.
 She supported other women sociologists across the discipline and professional associations through mentoring, preparing references, and editing papers.

 SSSP will honor Dr. Daniels for her service with this award.
 Her scholarship has made an important contribution to the discipline through its unparalleled awareness of women’s contribution to society.
-The award will be given for a paper that:
+The award will be given for a paper published in calendar years 2018 or 2019 that:

 1) Addresses contemporary issues of women’s justice locally, nationally, and globally;